lollipopman/bash-ini-builtin-blog-post/README.md

 programs together or quickly automating a set of command line steps.
-In contrast to those strengths using a Shell to parse an [INI](https://en.wikipedia.org/wiki/INI_file) config file, is a bit like writing a poem in the snow, you might succeed, but the result will probably be inscrutable and your [swear jar](https://en.wikipedia.org/wiki/Swear_jar) will be full!
-As this wonderful [stackoverflow post](https://stackoverflow.com/questions/6318809/how-do-i-grab-an-ini-value-within-a-shell-script) attests there any many different ways to parse an INI file in Bash, but few of the answers provided are elegant!
+In contrast to those strengths using a Shell to parse an [INI](https://en.wikipedia.org/wiki/INI_file) config file, is a bit like writing a poem in mud, you might succeed, but the result will probably be inscrutable and your [swear jar](https://en.wikipedia.org/wiki/Swear_jar) will be full!
+As this wonderful [Stack Overflow post](https://stackoverflow.com/questions/6318809/how-do-i-grab-an-ini-value-within-a-shell-script) attests there any many different ways to parse an INI file in Bash, but few of the answers provided are elegant.

 So if you have a task poorly suited to Bash, what are your options?

-1. Choose another language, perhaps sensible, but not always fun?!
+1. Choose another language, perhaps sensible, but not always fun?

-2. Use a custom Bash builtin to extend Bash!?
-(Spoiler this is the route we will choose!)
+2. Use a custom Bash builtin to extend Bash?
+(Spoiler, this is the route we will choose!)

 ## What is a Bash Builtin?